cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 ## U.S.-based government organizations can once again request .gov domains

-We’re excited to announce that today there is a new way to get a .gov domain.
+We’re excited to announce that there is a new way to get a .gov domain.

-## New .gov website

 You’re reading this on our new [get.gov](https://get.gov) site.
 The purpose of this site is to help eligible government organizations get and manage .gov domains.
 Some highlights:

 - [Eligibility for .gov domains](../../domains/eligibility/)
 - [Why you should use .gov](../../domains/benefits/)
 - [How to move to .gov from another domain](../../domains/moving/)
 - [Steps to take before you request a .gov domain](../../domains/before/)

-## New way to get a .gov domain
+## New process makes it easier to request a .gov domain

-### Easier to complete and less paperwork

 Government organizations at all levels in the U.S. are eligible for .gov domains.
 This includes cities, towns, counties, election offices, states, tribal governments, courts, federal agencies, and more.